Teams Taking Action

 In our Save the Titanic simulation, participants face a sinking ship with incomplete information.
 They don't know exactly how fast the water is rising.
 They can't predict every outcome.
 They have to act anyway.

 ArcelorMittal saw this firsthand.
-When 710 leaders went through the experience with Duke Corporate Education, their decision speed increased 30-40%.
+When 710 leaders went through the experience with Duke Corporate Education, they left committed to specific courageous leadership actions.
 Not because they became reckless.
 Because they learned to distinguish between risks that need analysis and risks that need action.

 The Speed-Safety Balance